hctwist/advent-of-code-framework/README.md

 ## Input

 Input is read by the framework and can be accessed in the solution via the `Input` property (or directly in the constructor).
-Either the input split by line, or a raw input string can be read.
+The input can be read in lines, or as a raw input string.

 ```csharp
 protected override string?
 Problem1()